StefanDataAnalyst/Portfolio/README.md

 # 📁 Stefan's Data Analytics Portfolio

 Welcome!
-I'm Stefan Voeten, a data analyst transitioning from education into tech.
+I'm Stefan, a data analyst transitioning from education into tech.
 I use SQL, Excel, Python, and visualization tools to explore complex datasets and deliver actionable insights.

 ## 📊 Featured Case Studies